Triton21/migration/README.md

     //migrate-v2.txt
     DROP TABLE test;

+    Command:
+            php -f migrate.php lmigrate your_file.txt

-5. Execute all commands from the txt file with this command:
+6. Execute all commands from the txt file:
+    Script will identify each mysql command by semicolon.
+    (If any of your VALUES contains semicolon then use 5. execute line by line , as this method will throw an error!)

            php -f migrate.php migrate your_file.txt